naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 * Sell products or services using PayPal
 * Create PayPal buttons on the fly in a post/page using shortcodes
-* Allow shoppers to complete their purchases using PayPal, Pay Later, credit card and debit card payments
+* Allow shoppers to complete their purchases using PayPal, Pay Later, Venmo, credit card and debit card payments
 * Accept once off payments
 * Offer a simplified and secure checkout experience
 * View or Manage orders received via PayPal buttons from your WordPress admin dashboard